ExtraExaByte/cse15l-lab-reports/lab-report-4-week-8.md

-This week we will be returning to MarkdownParse with three new snippits to test against our implementation of MarkdownParse in addition to the professor's.
+This week we will be returning to MarkdownParse with three new snippits to test against our implementation of MarkdownParse in addition to the implementation we reviewed's.

 <br><br>